 There is no better way to de-stress, relax, and explore a new part of your home state than to get away for the weekend.
 Not to mention, Utah has things to do all year round!

-Let’s see the top weekend getaway ideas in Utah that are perfect for solo travelers, couples, friends, and families alike
+Let’s see Utah’s top weekend getaway ideas, perfect for solo travelers, couples, friends, and families.

 - Best Spa Weekend Getaways

 - #1 Best Spa & Luxury Getaway in Park City: Hotel Park City, Park City

 - #2 Best Forbes Five-Star Spa in Utah: Stein Eriksen Lodge, Park City

 - Best Mountain Weekend Getaways

 - #3 Best Luxury Escape in the Mountains: Snowpine Lodge, Alta

 - #4 Best Mountain Getaway in Snowbird: The Cliff Lodge at Snowbird, Snowbird